-Professional herbalist Shonda Parker was my guest this week on DestinySurvival Radio.
+Professional herbalist Shonda Parker was my guest on DestinySurvival Radio.
 When it comes to herbalism and alternative medicine for your family, how can you sort out the truth from the baloney?
 We discussed that and more.

 Shonda co-authored Naturally Healthy Cuisine: Real Food for Real Families with Vickilynn Haycraft.
 She’s also written Naturally Healthy Pregnancy, Mommy Diagnostics, and Naturally Healthy Woman.